valeriodid/sfi-warmup-cache/README.md

-# Warmup-Cache
+# SFI Digital Warmup Cache Tool

+### Overview
+Digital Commerce Warmup Cache is a procedure which uses the DC standard Basket API in order to warmup all the basket combinations provided by a CSV file passed as an input parameter.

+### Getting Started

-Install all the dependencies
+Install all the dependencies.
 ```sh
 $ npm i
 ```